 Contract Details: Five Years, $70 Million

 In an interesting decision, the Bears have essentially swapped edge rushers, signing Robert Quinn to a five-year contract worth $70 million contract, while also releasing former top-ten pick Leonard Floyd.
-Quinn, 30, is certainly a more valuable player than Floyd, as although he’s not as strong of a run defender, he’s a much better pass rush, as he had 57 pressures this season in just 15 games.
+Quinn, 30, is certainly a more valuable player than Floyd, as although he’s not as strong of a run defender, he’s a much better pass rusher, as he had 57 pressures this season in just 15 games.
 However, he’s an odd fit in Chicago’s 3-4 defensive scheme, as he’s much better rushing the passer with his hand in the dirt, and if used like the Bears employed Floyd, will likely regress in terms of production.
 Plus, the Bears should be focused on using the finances to add to their offense or secondary, and although this is a wash considering the money freed up by cutting Floyd, they should’ve used the money somewhere else besides a #2 edge rusher opposite of Khalil Mack.
 I’m not worried about the contract length, since it only comes with $30 million in guaranteed money, but I don’t see how this moves the needle for them in 2020.

 Raiders Sign LB Cory Littleton